 Madeline is committed to providing salient solutions that best suit clients’ goals and interests.
 She routinely defends long-term care facilities in administrative matters against the Illinois Department of Public Health and the Centers for Medicare & Medicaid Services.
 In her practice, Madeline has been involved in all phases of litigation and has prepared, argued, and won numerous motions at the trial court level, including dispositive motions.

-Before joining Hinshaw, Madeline was a law clerk with the firm.
-In addition to her academic accomplishments—including earning a Health Law Certificate—during law school, Madeline served as a student attorney with the Loyola Health Justice Project and worked with Chicago’s underserved communities on a number of pro bono matters.
-She was also a Senior Articles Editor for the Loyola University School of Law Journal and assisted in teaching legal writing to first-year law students.
+In addition to her academic accomplishments—including earning a Health Law Certificate—Madeline served as a student attorney with the Loyola Health Justice Project during law school and worked with Chicago’s underserved communities on a number of pro bono matters.
+She was also a senior articles editor for the Loyola University School of Law Journal and assisted in teaching legal writing to first-year law students.

 - Chicago Bar Association

 Honors & Awards

 - CALI Award for Highest Grade, Legal Writing

 - CALI Award for Highest Grade, Access to Health Care

 - "COVID-19 and the Hypothetical Vaccine: Who Gets It, Who Decides, and Who Pays?," Loyola University Chicago Journal of Regulatory Compliance, 2020